neondatabase/website/content/docs/guides/liquibase.md

     mkdir blogdb
     ```

+2. Change to your project directory and create a `liquibase.properties` file.

+    ```bash
+    cd blogdb
+    touch liquibase.properties
+    ```

-2. Create a `liquibase.properties` file in your project directory, and add an entry with the name for your [liquibase changelog file](https://docs.liquibase.com/concepts/changelogs/home.html) and your database `url`, as shown.
-The current state of your database will be written to this changelog file.
-For the `url`, specify the Neon connection string you retrieved previously:
+3. Open the the `liquibase.properties` file in an editor and add entries for a [liquibase changelog file](https://docs.liquibase.com/concepts/changelogs/home.html) and your database `url`.
+We'll call the changelog file `dbchangelog.xml`.
+You will use this file to define schema changes.
+For the `url`, specify the Neon connection string you retrieved previously.

     <CodeBlock shouldWrap>

     ```env
-    changeLogFile:mydbchangelog.xml
+    changeLogFile:dbchangelog.xml
-    url: jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech/blog?user=alex&password=AbC123dEf
+    url: jdbc:postgresql://ep-floral-poetry-66238369.us-east-2.aws.neon.tech/blog?user=alex&password=4GfNAqycba8P&sslmode=require
     ```

     </CodeBlock>

 ## Take a snapshot of your database

-After defining your database connection, run the [generateChangelog](https://docs.liquibase.com/commands/inspection/generate-changelog.html) command to create a changelog file with the current state of your database.
+In this step, you will run the [generateChangelog](https://docs.liquibase.com/commands/inspection/generate-changelog.html) command in your project directory to create a changelog file with the current state of your database.
+We'll call this file `mydatabase_changelog.xml`.

 ```bash
 liquibase --changeLogFile=mydatabase_changelog.xml generateChangeLog